China import tax cuts no remedy for retail slowdown

 Indeed, even after an average 50 percent cut in import duty, retail prices for skincare products will actually fall by less than 2 percent and diapers just over 3 percent - pocket change for China’s almost 1.4 billion consumers.

-“We understand the policy will have limited impact on retail prices,” said a China-based spokeswoman for cosmetics firm Estee Lauder Companies Inc, adding the firm would respond to the move by adjusting its prices in the market.
+“We understand the policy will have limited impact on retail prices,” said a China-based spokeswoman for cosmetics firm Estee Lauder Companies Inc (EL.N), adding the firm would respond to the move by adjusting its prices in the market.

-French cosmetics giant L‘Oreal and Korean brand AmorePacific Group, which will both adjust China prices, said the move may have a positive impact on domestic sales.
+French cosmetics giant L‘Oreal and Korean brand AmorePacific Group (002790.KS), which will both adjust China prices, said the move may have a positive impact on domestic sales.

 High prices mean Chinese shoppers now do about 70 percent of their luxury spending abroad, according to Bain & Co, driving the global market even as domestic luxury spending slows.